ianmilliken/portfolio/content/work/chorck/index.md

 </c-revealer>

 <c-revealer container="true" curtain="true">
-  <p>I created a drag and drop system to allow business users an easy, intuitive way to assign both their employees and courseware to courses.
+  <p>A drag and drop system to allow business users an easy, intuitive way to assign both their employees and courseware to courses.
 This allows users a very fast way to create, modify, and keep track of courses.</p>
 </c-revealer>

 <c-revealer>